Hurrah for the EU General Data Protection Regulation (often known as GDPR)! It does put you in better control of online information about you.

 Release of information If Calligraphy-Skills.com is sold or transferred (which is not the plan at the moment), then information obtained from you through your voluntary participation in this site may transfer to the new owner or operator in order that the service being provided to you may continue.
 In that event, you will receive notice through the Calligraphy Skills website of that change in control and practices, and I will make reasonable efforts to ensure that the purchaser honours our privacy policies (including any requests you might make in connection with the sale).

 Your rights – including to access, correct or remove information If you have submitted personal information through our website (or otherwise to Calligraphy-Skills.com), you may request access to the personal information that we hold about you, or ask us to delete, update or correct that information.
-You also have rights under GDPR to request restriction of processing of your information and portability to other service providers – but given our limited use of your personal data, I can’t quite see why you would need to ask for either of these.
+You also have rights under GDPR to request restriction of processing of your information and portability to other service providers.
+Given our limited use of your personal data, you probably do not need to ask for either of these.
 If you would like to exercise any of these rights, please use the contact page.

-Contacts and complaints You may contact me via the Calligraphy-Skills.com contact page with any questions or concerns.
-If there is a privacy concern that I cannot resolve, you may have the right to complain to data protection authorities in your country.
+Contacts and complaints You may contact me via the Calligraphy-Skills.com contact page with any questions or concerns, or at email@example.com If there is a privacy concern that I cannot resolve, you may have the right to complain to data protection authorities in your country.

 Thank you for taking the time to read this document.
 And respect to you for reading to the end.
 Not many people pay attention to the small print, and I think we all should.